DavidHe1127/Mr.He_HandBook/DevOps/AWS/APIG/README.md

 - [Prime Book](https://www.alexdebrie.com/posts/api-gateway-elements/#roadmap-the-three-basic-parts)

+### Stage and Deployment

+- Deployment is a snapshot of your API at a point.
+- Any changes to your API needs to be re-deployed except for stage settings.
+- Deploying changes means associate your deployment with a stage.
+- You cannot create a stage without specifying a deployment.
+However you can create a deployment without the stage.
+- Testing feature doesn't hornor authorization/throttling settings.

 ### REST API vs HTTP API

 REST API has more features and is more powerful than HTTP API.
 See [detailed comparisons](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html).